masakistan/kcollections/kdict_merging.md

 kd = kcollections.Kdict(int, 4)
 ```

-This example initializes a `Kdict` with values that are lists of ints.
+The following example initializes a `Kdict` with values that are lists of ints.

 ```python
 import kcollections